niels-slotboom/notes/Submanifolds.typ

   $
     tensor(R, +rho, -[sigma mu nu]) = tensor(R, -rho, -[sigma mu nu]) = 0.
   $
-  Here, the cyclic permutation of the last three indices/slots is proportional to their anti-symmetrisation since we have anti-symmetry in the last two indices.
+  Here, the cyclic permutation of the last three indices/slots is proportional to their anti-symmetrisation since we have anti-symmetry in the last two indices/slots.

-+ *Symmetry in First and Second Pair* For a connection that is both metric-compatible and has vanishing torsion---i.e., a Levi-Civita connection---the above symmetries imply a further symmetry,
++ *Symmetry in First and Second Pair* For a connection that is both metric-compatible and has vanishing torsion---i.e., the Levi-Civita connection---the above symmetries imply a further symmetry,
   $
     R(W,Z,X,Y) = R(X,Y,W,Z).
   $